Our brains are wired for storytelling. It turns out storytelling is literally wired into our human DNA. Let’s look at 5 key reasons why:

-When listening to, reading or watching a story the part of the brain activates that allows the listener, reader or watcher to turn the story into their own ideas and experience.
+1) Neural coupling: When listening to, reading, or watching a story, the part of the brain activates that allows us to turn the story into our own experience.

 This is why so many of us feel the “force” within for Star Wars.

 2) Mirroring: When listening to, reading or watching a story we have similar brain activity to others engaged with the same story – and when it’s a live event – to the storyteller themselves.

 3) Dopamine: When our brains encounter an emotionally charged event such as a story it releases dopamine which makes it much easier for us to remember it.
 Emotion drives giving, especially of our attention spans.

 4) Cortex activity: When we’re engaged in a story it activates more parts of the brain than when our brains are processing facts alone.
 An activated brain means a more engaged heart.
 Emotion trumps logic.

 5) Storytelling quiets your audience’s inner critic: According to Robert McKee, one of the world’s most respected screenwriters and storytelling coaches, the problem with sticking to the facts in your presentations is that while you’re sharing your data your audience is likely arguing with you in their heads.